<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">cislunar-article-lunar-propellant-depots-explained</guid>

-<enclosure url="https://storage.googleapis.com/cislunar-c78e8.firebasestorage.app/articles/lunar-propellant-depots-explained/hero.png" type="image/jpeg" />
+<enclosure url="https://firebasestorage.googleapis.com/v0/b/cislunar-c78e8.firebasestorage.app/o/articles%2Flunar-propellant-depots-explained%2Fhero.jpg?alt=media" type="image/jpeg" />

-<media:content url="https://storage.googleapis.com/cislunar-c78e8.firebasestorage.app/articles/lunar-propellant-depots-explained/hero.png" medium="image" type="image/jpeg" />
+<media:content url="https://firebasestorage.googleapis.com/v0/b/cislunar-c78e8.firebasestorage.app/o/articles%2Flunar-propellant-depots-explained%2Fhero.jpg?alt=media" medium="image" type="image/jpeg" />

 </item>